NixOS/nix/doc/manual/src/architecture/store/store.md

 - arbitrary *data*
 - *references* to other store objects.

-Nix makes no distinction if store objects are build inputs, build results, or build tasks.
+A Nix store makes no distinction if store objects are build inputs, build results, or build tasks.

 Store objects are [immutable][immutable-object]: once created, they do not change until they are deleted.